 Riomaggiore, Cinque Terre

 As the date with the presepe was going to start around 5.30 pm, I went to Riomaggiore before getting to Manarola, visited its harbour, strolled around its city centre, enjoyed its murals and inevitably got lost its maze of alleys.
 Its views were breathtaking, its vibe very laid-back and the ambience exuded relax and lightheartedness.
+Perfect to be included in one of the guided bike tours in Italy.

 The small town of Riomaggiore boasts a great street art tradition.
 I managed to see many when I was wandering its streets, but very likely there’s more, as these ones scattered all over the place and the city’s squares were real masterpieces.